 Social media is a free marketing channel that every brand should utilize.
 However, social media marketing only works when you consistently engage with consumers through interesting, original content.

 A freelancer can experiment with different social channels, copy, and creatives.
-They can take your existing assets, such as your blogs and videos, and repurpose them for social media, coupling them with strong, inviting copy.
+They can repurpose your existing assets, such as blogs and videos, for social media and couple them with strong, inviting copy.

-All the while, freelancers should represent your brand accurately through proper tone and voice.
+Throughout this process, freelancers should represent your brand accurately using the proper tone and voice.

 8) Improve your advertising ROI